 Exposure to advanced epidemiological concepts, such as effect modifications and modeling using multiple variables, related to establishing causal relationships from observational data.
-Prerequisite: PH 302, PH 303.
+Prerequisites: PH 6020, PH 6030.

 Public health law examines the government's authority, at various jurisdictional levels, to improve the health of the general population within societal limits and norms.
 Prerequisite: Bachelor's degree.

 This course explores global public health challenges affecting people primarily in developing or resource- constrained coutries.
 Cultural competency concepts will be embedded.
 Prerequisite: Bachelor's degree.

 PH 6120.
 Food Systems & Public Hlth.
 3 Credits.

 This course explores food systems' influence on public health, and how technology, policy, biology, epidemiology, and historical knowledge can support a healthier food system.
 Prerequisite: Bachelor's degree.